 - Step 2: Click the tabs to view the property data.

 - Map too small?
-Click the right hand border of the map and drag it to the right to enlarge the map.
+Click the right hand or bottom edge of the map and drag it to enlarge the map.
 Alternatively, click on the expand button to the bottom left of the map to open a full page map view.

 - Radii/Buffers Displays the area within a set distance of a property.

 |After searching for an address, the property will be shown on the map as a blue shaded boundary.
 If you wish to see a radius around the property you can click on the blue boundary to display the radius.
 After clicking in the blue boundary, choose the distance you wish to see.
 Options are 150ft, 300ft, 1,000ft and 1/4 mile.|

 - Badges?
 Badges may appear beside the tab names in the left hand navigation.

 | These badges will display the Historic Preservation rating of the property (A, B or C), and the number of active permits on the property. |

 - EagleView Click the EagleView link above the map to see current and historical aerial photography.

 |Overhead and oblique (views from the north, south, east and west) are included, as are historical photographs back to 2002. |

 - Planning applications, 'Other Permits', planning complaints, historic resource evaluation responses, historic resource assessments, zoning letters, addresses, parcels, building permits, preservation, appeals, City property data, zoning districts, height & bulk districts, special use districts and special sign districts and all other zoning data are updated every night.